jorzel/hashnode/cmbqjcjdj001i02ldawnvd3wz.md

 With the architecture in place and a basic understanding of how Redis uses the RESP protocol for communication, we’re ready to dive into the actual implementation.
 We’ll start by building out the essential components, beginning with the connection listener and handler, then move through the command parser, dispatcher, response serializer, and finally the in-memory storage engine.
 Each piece will be kept simple but functional, focusing on clarity and correctness over full feature parity with Redis.

-> ⚠️ **Disclaimer**:
+> ⚠️ **Suggestion**:
 > This post dives into the actual implementation details of our Redis-like server.
-If you're not interested in the code-level internals at this point, feel free to skip this section and jump to demonstration section
+If you're not interested in the code-level internals at this point, feel free to skip this section and jump to demonstration section.

 ### Master Server